 These times, and the specific counselors who are scheduled to take walk-ins each day, are subject to change.
 It is best to call ahead to confirm that walk-ins are being held.

 QUICK TIP: Check out the Job Search Materials page on our website before your appointment, if you are interested in getting a review of your cover letter, CV, or resume.
 There are useful resources on this page that can help you develop a more effective draft that we can then review with you.

 Jamie Grant, Associate Director

 Advisors are available to discuss concerns regarding career planning and job searching through half-hour appointments or on a walk-in basis.
 Walk-in advising blocks are 15 minutes long and are on a first-come, first-served basis.
 Please arrive at least 15 minutes before the start of each walk-in block in order to sign in.
 Walk-in sessions are in our offices in Suite 20 in the basement of the McNeil Building.

-Appointments: To schedule an appointment in advance with a career advisor, contact Tamara at 215-898-3012.
+Appointments: To schedule an appointment in advance with a career advisor, contact Katie at 215-898-3012.

 FOR THE GRADUATE SCHOOL OF EDUCATION, THE SCHOOL OF NURSING AND THE SCHOOL OF SOCIAL POLICY & PRACTICE doctoral students

 Appointments must be scheduled by phone and not by emailing individual advisors.
 Please call during normal office hours (9am-5pm, Monday through Friday).

 John Tuton, Career Advisor

 doctoral students and postdoctoral fellows in Annenberg, Arts & Sciences, design, medicine, SEAS (Seeking ACADEMIC/RESEARCH Positions), and wharton